Skip to main content

 Top Tips for Online School Safety

-Online learning has the potential to expose students, teachers and entire school systems to threats and dangerous situations.
-Accordingly, cyber security concerns for school leaders, educators and parents have increased in recent times.
+Online learning has the potential to expose students, teachers and entire school systems to cyber threats and unsafe digital environments.
+Accordingly, cybersecurity in schools remains a growing concern for school leaders, educators and parents as K–12 cybersecurity risks and student data privacy challenges continue to evolve.

 Students can be exposed to inappropriate materials when hackers take control of users’ devices.
-The prevalent use of social media platforms can also expose students to cyber bullying.
-Online sexual predators may also approach students through these platforms, as well as video games and chat apps.
+The prevalent use of social media platforms can also expose students to cyberbullying, while online predators may approach students through these platforms, video games and chat apps.

-Inadequate security software and practices give people with bad intentions easy access to a school’s network and student devices.
+Inadequate security software and practices give hackers easy access to a school’s network and devices.
 A single click on a pop-up window or email link could install malware on a student’s device, potentially exposing personal student information.

 What About Teachers and Schools?

-Teachers face the same cyber security threats as students.
+Teachers face the same cybersecurity threats as students.
 In addition to the possibility of compromising their personal information, there is an even more critical risk.
-Exposing a student’s educational record and personal information may constitute a violation of the Family Educational Rights and Privacy Act, or FERPA.
+Exposing a student’s educational record and personal information may constitute a violation of the Family Educational Rights and Privacy Act (FERPA).

 Stranger danger, however, is not the only threat to online safety in a school setting.
 With students capable of hacking into teacher computers, educators may experience cyber threats from within the classroom.

-These and other vulnerabilities can also expose entire schools and school systems to large-scale cyber security threats, including malware or “ransomware.”
-These attacks have exposed personal data on students and staff and even shut down entire school districts’ digital information and communications systems.
+These and other vulnerabilities can also expose entire schools and school systems to large-scale cybersecurity threats, including malware or “ransomware.”
+These attacks have exposed personal data of students and staff and even shut down entire school districts’ digital information and communications systems.

 How Can Educators Combat Cyber Threats?

-School safety starts with prevention.
-There are several actions every school and educator can and should take to avoid internet threats.
+School safety starts with prevention and following established cybersecurity best practices for schools can help reduce exposure to online threats.
+There are several actions every school and educator can and should take to strengthen security and protect against cyber risks.

 • Educators’ best defense against cyber insecurity is education itself.
-With appropriate cyber security awareness training and digital literacy development, school community members can recognize and identify cyber threats and take proactive measure to avoid and mitigate them.
+With appropriate cybersecurity awareness training and digital literacy development, school community members can recognize and identify cyber threats and take proactive measures to avoid and mitigate them.

 • Ensuring devices, networks and private accounts are password-protected is essential.
 This means creating complex passwords unique to every account and device, changing passwords regularly and making use of advanced security features like biometric passwords and two-factor authentication.